Willie Thorne: Personal life

 Thorne was married to former Miss Great Britain winner Jill Saxby and lived in Broughton Astley.
 He was previously married to Fiona Walker, with whom he had twin sons and a daughter.
 From 1982, he ran the Willie Thorne Snooker Centre club in Leicester, converted from a former motor taxation office, where Mark Selby used to compete in junior tournaments.
 In 2004, Thorne and writer Derek Marsden co-authored his first autobiography, Double or Quits.
 His second autobiography, Taking a Punt on My Life, was published in 2011.

 In 2007, Thorne competed in Series 5 of Strictly Come Dancing with professional dance partner Erin Boag.
 They were voted off in the third week.
 He was friends with footballer Gary Lineker, which was the subject of the VHS production, Best of Friends – The Official Story of Gary Lineker & Willie Thorne.
 In 1985, Lineker was best man at Thorne's wedding.
 Thorne was a lifelong fan of Leicester City.

 Illness and death

-In June 2015, Thorne was diagnosed with prostate cancer after a psychiatrist ordered routine blood tests and told doctors about the diagnosis and Thorne began treatment.
+In June 2015, Thorne was diagnosed with prostate cancer after a psychiatrist ordered routine blood tests.
+After diagnosis, Thorne began treatment.

 Thorne tweeted on 18 March 2020 that he had been diagnosed with leukaemia.
 On 16 June 2020, he was placed in an induced coma after suffering respiratory failure in hospital in Spain.
 The following day, his carer reported that Thorne had gone into septic shock, was not responding to treatment, and died after his life support was withdrawn, aged 66.